dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 - Checking the consistency of station names:
     - There are 1638 unique station names;
     - Since there are a lot of unique station names, I checked the consistency of the station names with the help of station ids, namely I returned station ids with multiple station names:
-        - There are 81 station ids with 2 station names (except one case with 4 station names), of which 8 station ids have multiple names due to inconsistent typing, for example, Buckingham - Fountain" and Buckingham Fountain, or Grace & Cicero"", Grace St & Cicero Ave, and can be fixed, and the rest 73 station ids have two different station names, which is difficult to fix due to a lack of information.
+        - There are 81 station ids with 2 station names (except one station id with 4 station names), of which 8 station ids have multiple names due to inconsistent typing, for example, Buckingham - Fountain" and "Buckingham Fountain", or "Grace & Cicero" and "Grace St & Cicero Ave", and can be fixed, and the rest 73 station ids have two different station names, which is difficult to fix due to a lack of information.
     - I also checked the number of observations in trip data for those 81 station ids with multiple station names to see if I could remove them from the table without impacting the data and analysis:
         - There are 378 235 such observations.
-    - The second way that I used to check the consistency of the station names was comparing trip_data stations with stations from the data downloaded from Chichago data portal:
+    - The second way that I used to check the consistency of the station names was comparing stations with separate station information data downloaded from the Divvy website:
     -